SecretlyElvis/eks-experiment/README.md

     --approve
 ```

-- The following command creates several components to be used by the Load Balancer Controller:
+- The following command creates several components to be used by the Load Balancer Controller (AWS IAM role bound to a Kubernetes service account):
   - IAM Role
   - Kubernetes Service Account named 'aws-load-balancer-controller' (in the 'kube-system' namespace)
   - Cluster Role
   - Cluster Role Binding

-_Replace `<alb-policy-arn>` with the value from Terraform output._
+_Replace `<cluster_name>` and `<alb-policy-arn>` with values from Terraform output._

 ```
 eksctl create iamserviceaccount \
-  --cluster=<my-cluster> \
+  --cluster=<cluster_name> \
   --namespace=kube-system \
   --name=aws-load-balancer-controller \
   --attach-policy-arn=<alb-policy-arn>> \
   --override-existing-serviceaccounts \
   --approve
 ```
+_Note 13-Nov-2020: 'eksctl' does not currently support clusters created by Terraform.
+Issue being worked on: https://github.com/weaveworks/eksctl/pull/2775.
+Will use separate deploy file until issue fixed._

 - Install the TargetGroupBinding custom resource definitions: